Stylised illustration of a live band by The Jetset Society on stage at a ballroom dance evening

 Very late hours

-If guests continue celebrating for a long time after the live set, a DJ or playlist solution can complement the later part of the evening.
-This is especially practical when the live band has shaped the main part musically.
+If guests are still celebrating long after the live set, a DJ or playlist can carry the later part of the evening – especially practical once the live band has shaped the main part of the night.
+On request, The Jetset Society can also provide the DJ for this part of the evening – or a combination of DJ and live musicians, a saxophonist for example.

 Club flow and specific requests

-For a very specific club-style mix, seamless electronic sets or certain niche genres, a DJ can be the better addition.
-It is important to include this early in the schedule planning.
+For a specific club-style mix, seamless electronic sets or niche genres, a DJ can be the better addition.
+Build it into the schedule early.

 Very compact conditions

-With very little space, very short playing time or a deliberately small budget, a playlist or DJ can be practical.
-If music is a central quality signal of the event, live music offers a different kind of impact.
+With very little space, a very short performance time or a deliberately small budget, a playlist or DJ can be the practical choice.
+If music is meant to signal the quality of the event, though, live music offers a different kind of impact.

 Transitions and breaks